 Bradley H. Belden is named President of Belden Holding and The Belden Brick Company at the shareholders’ meeting in 2019.
 Robert T. Belden is named President of Redland Brick Inc., and Brian S. Belden is named President of Belcap.
 All three are elected to board seats at Belden Holding and The Belden Brick Company.
 Paul B. Belden, III and David L. Hartung.
 Sr. retire from both boards and are replaced by their sons, Todd A. Belden and David L. Hartung, Jr.

-Belden Holding enters negotiations with the Australian brick manufacturer, Brickworks, to Redland Brick Inc’s possible sale.
-Consummating the sale of Redland Brick Inc. assets on February 10, 2020, Glen-Gery Brick, a subsidiary of Brickworks USA, assumed most of those assets.
+Belden Holding enters negotiations with the Australian brick manufacturer, Brickworks, to consummate the sale of Redland Brick Inc. On February 10, 2020, Glen-Gery Brick, a subsidiary of Brickworks USA, assumed most of those assets.
 The KF Plant in South Windsor, CT, and the Redland pension plan, remain with Belden Holding; however, Belden Holding included KF’s inventory in the sale, and Glen-Gery leases the KF site through the end of 2021 to facilitate the inventory sale.
 Almost simultaneously, The Belden Brick Company sold the Tubar business to Eagle Machinery & Supply, Inc. of Sugarcreek.
 The real estate stays, as it houses Arcitell operations.

 The COVID-19 pandemic puts a damper on what had been a promising first quarter of 2020 for The Belden Brick Company.
 While brick manufacturing in Ohio is considered an essential business, and we are permitted to keep operating throughout the calendar year, the volume of shipments for 2020 is the fewest since 1952.